etherfi-protocol/etherfi-avs-operator-CLI/README.md

 ## Prerequisites

 - Environment file for expected ENV variables(See sample.env).
-- ECDSA key file which is a account to be delegated by EtherFi team.
+- ECDSA key file which is a account to be delegated by ether.fi team.
 - BLS key file which is used for AVS operation.
 - Etherereum RPC endpoint to send transactions.

 ## Scenario

-1. AVS operators prepare their keys(ECDSA and BLS).
+1. AVS operators prepare their BLS and a wallet (EOA or gnosis safe).
-2. EtherFi team registers above ECDSA key as Delegated AVS operator.
+2. ether.fi team registers the AVS operator's wallet address as Delegated AVS operator (or AVS runner).
 3. AVS operators register their BLS key to `EtherFiAvsOperator' contract.
-4. EtherFi team trigger `registerOperator` function to register BLS key which is submitted by AVS operator.
+4. ether.fi team trigger `registerOperator` function with their ECDSA signature to register the node to the AVS.

 ## Workflows